 Co-Founder & Co-President

-Bakst has ushered A Better Balance through to several accomplishments, including the New York State Women’s Equality Agenda and recent passage of the New York State Paid Family Leave Act, landmark legislation which guarantees 12 weeks of paid leave when caring for an infant or family member.
-In 2012, Bakst’s op-ed in The New York Times – “Pregnant and Pushed Out of Job” – inspired the introduction of the federal Pregnant Workers Fairness Act.
-Dina also helped draft, and contributed to passage of the New York City Pregnant Workers Fairness Act of 2013, which inspired passage of similar laws in 10 states and 5 localities.
-Her work successfully enforcing the NYC PWFA through representation of several low-income pregnant workers has been featured twice in The New York Times.
-In 2015, Dina was awarded the Edith I. Spivack Award, named for the woman who was a pioneering lawyer and role model for generations of women, for her work championing women’s rights.
-Dina is also co-author of Babygate: How to Survive Pregnancy and Parenting in the American Workplace, a groundbreaking national know your rights guide for expecting and new parents covering everything from pregnancy discrimination, leave and breastfeeding rights, and workplace flexibility.
+Since 2006, Bakst has co-led A Better Balance’s pioneering efforts to combat pregnancy and caregiver discrimination and advance fair and supportive workplace legislation such as paid sick time and paid family and medical leave in over 40 states and localities.
+In 2012, Bakst’s op-ed in The New York Times – “Pregnant and Pushed Out of Job” – inspired the introduction of the federal Pregnant Workers Fairness Act, legislation ABB is currently leading the fight to pass in Congress, and which Bakst recently testified on before the House Education and Labor Committee.
+Bakst’s work successfully enforcing pregnancy discrimination laws has been featured multiple times in The New York Times, including two front page stories, as well as other leading publications.
+She also played an instrumental role in the first pregnancy accommodation class action litigation against Walmart, which recently settled for $14 million dollars and benefited thousands of pregnant workers.
+In 2020, Bakst was named “One of 20 People and Groups Fighting For a More Equal America” by Time Magazine.
+In 2015, she was awarded the Edith I. Spivack Award, named for the woman who was a pioneering lawyer and role model for generations of women, for her work championing women’s rights.
+Bakst is also co-author of the award-winning book Babygate: How to Survive Pregnancy and Parenting in the American Workplace, a national know your rights guide for expecting and new parents covering everything from pregnancy discrimination, leave and breastfeeding rights, and workplace flexibility.